GreyElaina/StageNow/README.md

 ## Raycast Integration

-A Raycast script command is available to trigger `StageManager --toggle-current` directly from the Raycast launcher. wx
+A Raycast script command is available to trigger `StageManager --toggle-current` directly from the Raycast launcher.
 ### Installation

 1. Build or install the Stage Manager CLI so the `StageManager` binary is available on your `PATH`, or keep this repository locally with a built product inside `.build`.